Aaroh4/webserv/README.md

 # Webserv - Custom HTTP Server

-This project involves creating an HTTP server in C++98, supporting GET, POST, and DELETE methods, serving static websites, handling file uploads, and executing CGI scripts.
+This project involves creating an HTTP server in C++, supporting GET, POST, and DELETE methods, serving static websites, handling file uploads, and executing CGI scripts.
 The server uses non-blocking I/O and can handle multiple clients.
 Configuration is similar to NGINX, allowing customization of ports, routes, error pages, and more.

 Key Features: